istio/istio.io/content/en/docs/ops/telemetry/in-proxy-service-telemetry/index.md

 {{< /warning >}}

 1. The `istio-telemetry` deployment can be switched off.
 This should save ~0.5 vCPU per 1000 rps of mesh traffic.
 This also halves the CPU consumed by Istio while collecting Istio standard metrics.
-1. The new filters use 10% less CPU for `istio-proxy` containers than the Mixer filter.
+1. The new filters together use 10% less CPU for `istio-proxy` containers than the Mixer filter.
 1. The new filters add ~5ms P90 latency (1000 rps) as compared to a generic Envoy in the current implementation.

 ## Known limitations in 1.3